-The ISO must receive from the Responsible Interface Party that enrolls a Special Case Resource, the applicable metered Load data required to calculate an ACL for that SCR as provided below and in accordance with ISO Procedures.
-The ACL shall be computed using the metered Load for the applicable Capability Period SCR Load Zone Peak Hours that indicates the Load consumed by each SCR that is supplied by the NYS Transmission System and/or distribution system and is exclusive of any generation produced by a Local Generator, other behind-the-meter generator, or other supply source located behind the SCR's meter, that served some of the SCR's Load.
+The ISO must receive from the Responsible Interface Party that registers enrolls a Special Case Resource, the applicable metered Load data required for the calculation of to calculate an Average Coincident LoadACL for that SCR as provided below and in accordance with ISO Procedures.
+The Average Coincident LoadACL shall be computed using the metered Load for the applicable Capability Period SCR Load Zone Peak Hours that indicates the Load consumed by each Special Case Resource SCR that is supplied by the NYS Transmission System and/or distribution system and is exclusive of any generation produced by a Local Generator, other behind-the-meter generator, or other supply source located behind the Special Case Resource SCR's meter, that served some of the Special Case Resource SCR's Load.
+The only exception to this requirement to report the required metered Load data for the Average Coincident Load is if (i) the Special Case Resource has not previously been enrolled with the ISO and (ii) never had interval metering Load data for each month in the Prior Equivalent Capability Period needed to compute the Special Case Resource's Average Coincident Load, in which instance the ISO must receive a Provisional Average Coincident Load as provided in Section 5.12.11.1.2 of this Services Tariff from the Responsible Interface Party, computed and received in accordance with ISO Procedures; provided, however, a Provisional Average